jwortmann/Eternity2Puzzles.jl/docs/src/index.md

 !!! tip

-    If your terminal emulator supports the Sixel graphics format, the puzzle board can also be displayed in form of an image directly inside the REPL by loading the [ImageInTerminal.jl](https://juliahub.com/ui/Packages/General/ImageInTerminal) package.
+    If your terminal emulator supports the Sixel graphics format, the puzzle board can also be rendered directly inside the REPL by loading the [ImageInTerminal.jl](https://juliahub.com/ui/Packages/General/ImageInTerminal) package.
-    It is possible to toggle between the regular text output and image rendering using the `ImageInTerminal.disable_encoding()` and `ImageInTerminal.enable_encoding()` functions.
+    It is possible to toggle between the regular text output and image display using the `ImageInTerminal.disable_encoding()` and `ImageInTerminal.enable_encoding()` functions.

 The [`solve!`](@ref) function accepts an optional keyword argument `alg`, which should a subtype of [`Eternity2Solver`](@ref) and selects the algorithm that is used to search for a solution of the given [`Eternity2Puzzle`](@ref).